brumar/sentence_boundary_detection/README.md

 - Dokerize the application
 - As the number of words is an important feature, it may be useful to classify with a multi layer approach like.
 - Adapt the classifier so that False positive may be more damaging than False negative.
 Maybe set the coefficient for the feature "number of words" to a fixed level, a bit higher than its trained value.
+- Use beautiful soup instead of handwritten markup detection

 ## Credits